ChanthMiao/ghc-wiki-mirror/commentary/source-tree.md

 ## `mk/`, `rules/`

-The `mk/` and `rules.mk` directories contains all the build system Makefile boilerplate; see [GHC Build System Architecture](building/architecture).
+The `mk/` and `rules/` directories contains all the build system Makefile boilerplate; see [GHC Build System Architecture](building/architecture).
 Some particular files are interesting:

 - **`mk/build.mk`**: contains Makefile settings that control your build.
 Details [here](building/using).
 The file `mk/build.mk.sample` contains a starting point that you can copy to `mk/build.mk` if you want.
 - **`mk/are-validating.mk`**: this file records the fact that you are doing [validation](testing-patches), by containing the single line `Validating=YES`.
-That in turn means the the build system gets its settings from `mk/validate-settings.mk` instead of from `mk/build.mk`.
+That in turn means the build system gets its settings from `mk/validate-settings.mk` instead of from `mk/build.mk`.
 Remove the file to stop validating.
 - **`mk/validate.mk`**: just like `build.mk`, but applies when validating.
 Use this file to override the default settings for validation, which are in `mk/validate-settings.mk`.

 ## `distrib/`